 Instead of using cashews for a creamy vegan soup base, it becomes a topping to create different textures and flavours with each bite.

 But you can also stir the cashew cream into the soup before blending to create a creamier soup.
+Or opt for a dollop of yoghurt or tahini instead.

 A ceramic bowl with vibrant green vegan broccoli soup with cashew cream, sunflower seeds and fresh basil leaves.
 A slice of sourdough is placed in the soup and there is a gold soup spoon.

-Broccoli soup ingredients & substitutes
+Broccoli pea soup ingredients & substitutes

 • Olive oil: I prefer to sauté with olive oil, but you can use coconut oil or your preferred sautéing oil.